pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 * Bed shape: 220x220 (-5.5x-5.5)
 * Max print height: 220
 * Supports remaining times: ENABLE
-* Retraction Length: 6 (for ID2.0 tubing like Capricorn TL)
+* Retraction Length: 6 (for ID2.0 tubing like Capricorn TL with a Creality hotend)
-* Retraction Length: 4 (for ID1.9 tubing like Capricorn XS)
+* Retraction Length: 4 (for ID1.9 tubing like Capricorn XS with a Creality hotend and [hotend fix](https://www.youtube.com/watch?v=dIkjR2Ytx-g))
+* Retraction Length: 3 (for ID1.9 tubing like Capricorn XS with a Micro Swiss hotend)
 * Retraction Speed: 25
 * Retract on layer change: DISABLE
 * Wipe while retracting: ENABLE